gzeloni/mip/README.md

     gaussian: Apply a blur effect to the image [-blur]
     emboss: Apply a emboss convolution filter to the given image
     sobel: Apply a sobel edge detection filter to the given image
+    gif: performs a search for 10 gifs according to the search term, stores it in a list and returns a random GIF from the list.

 #### Flags
 ##### Bulge command: